Create a research intervention to track and improve children’s adherence to best brushing and flossing practices?

+Brushing and flossing are two daily habits that children must learn at a young age, however 21% of children 6 to 10 have had dental caries in their permanent teeth.
 Understanding health behavior and the effects of interventions on behavior change has been historically difficult because of the nuances of a person’s life away from their doctors office.
 The ability to study the day-to-day changes only came about with the rise of smart devices and their capacity to collect data on-the-go.
-The Stanford HABIT Lab was interested in utilizing smartphones to understand patient adherence to healthcare recommendations by focusing on one non-invasive health habit, brushing and flossing and one specific usergroup, kids.
+The Stanford HABIT Lab was interested in utilizing smartphones to understand patient adherence to healthcare recommendations by focusing on one non-invasive health habit, brushing and flossing and one specific usergroup, children.

 Care for your pet.